AnyLog-co/docker-compose/README.md

 **Unique Node Names and Clusters**:
 - Each node must have a **unique name**.
 - If you deploy multiple operators or queries in the network, each must have a distinct `NODE_NAME`.
-- Cluster(s) are logical object that informs members of the network which operator(s) have a given data set, and when using high-availability, managing the sharing of data across operators (on the same cluster).
+- Clusters are logical object that informs members of the network which operator(s) have a given data set, and when using high-availability, managing the sharing of data across operators (on the same cluster).
 As such, `CLUSTER_NAME` should be unique
 **unless** HA is configured.